Last Updated: Jun 25, 2015

 Photographs taken and collected by former Furman University Director of Libraries, Dr. Robert Tucker.
 Currently, this collection includes materials from trips to: East Asia; Italy; Norway; Scandinavia; and South America, among others.

-This growing collection will ultimately contain digitized copies of all the catalogs and yearbooks of the University.
-Currently, the collection includes the Furman University Bonhomie yearbooks, dating 1901 - 1932 and 58 of the Greenville Woman's College Course Catalogs, spanning 1857 - 1937.
+This growing collection will ultimately contain digitized copies of all the Furman University and Greenville Woman's College yearbooks.
+Currently, the collection includes the Furman University Bonhomie yearbooks, dating 1901 - 1950.